-The brain of a child is unique; it is not simply a small version of the adult brain.
+The brain of a child is not only special, it is unique.
+It is not simply a small version of the adult brain.
 During infancy and childhood, more than a billion brain cells develop into highly specialized integrated networks, a critical process that shapes learning and acquisition of skills.
-This process is very complex, making the developing brain particularly vulnerable to neurological disorders.
-Unfortunately, brain disorders in children are very common and the number of children affected is on the rise nationwide.
+This process is complex, making the developing brain particularly vulnerable to neurological disorders.
+Unfortunately, brain disorders in children are very common and the number of children affected is on the rise nationwide

-The Nicklaus Children’s Brain Institute was created to meet this growing challenge, assembling a world-renowned team to offer hope and healing to families caring for a child with a brain disorder.
-Together, these specialists balance safety and efficacy to achieve the best possible outcomes and quality of life for children with neurological conditions.
+The Nicklaus Children's Brain Institute was created in 2001, to meet this growing challenge.
+Our world-renowned team offers families the expert and compassionate care required to help children with brain disorders.
+Together, these specialists balance safety and efficacy, along with a caring environment, to achieve the best possible outcomes and quality of life for children with neurological conditions.

 The Division of Pediatric Neurology provides comprehensive diagnosis, evaluation and treatment of a wide range of neurological disorders in children at the hospital's main campus and selected outpatient facilities throughout South Florida.